jwaang/orbit-track/frontend/README.md

 This section details how users navigate throughout the Orbit Track Frontend and the logic that powers each route.

 ### `/` (Landing Page)
 - **Explore Button**: Always visible to guide users to explore trending tokens.
 - **Favorites Button**: Visible only on mobile **if** the user has connected their wallet.
 - **Purpose**: Serves as the main entry point to the application.

 ### `/trending` (Trending Tokens)
+- **Server Component**: This is the only page implemented as a **Next.js Server Component**.
+Its initial data fetch occurs server-side for the following reasons:
+  1. It doesn’t require user authentication or wallet connection.
+  2. The first page of data can be pre-fetched to improve performance.
+  3. Subsequent pages are fetched client-side as needed.
 - **Data Source**: Fetches top trending coins over the past 24 hours via CoinGecko’s API.
 - **Favorites Sidebar**: Displayed **only on desktop** to show the user's favorited tokens (if any).
 - **Public Key Handling**: